Santa Ana Pedestrian Accident Attorneys

 Of the 3,600 car-collision fatalities in California in a recent year, nearly 25% of the victims were pedestrians, according to the National Highway Traffic Safety Association (NHTSA).
 One of every four fatal crashes involved a pedestrian’s death.
 The chances of you or a loved one being killed by a negligent driver while crossing the street is terrifyingly high.
 And, even if you do survive, you must deal with an overwhelming amount of medical debt.

-After becoming injured or losing a loved one to a pedestrian accident, you have likely been left in a financial hole.
+After becoming injured or losing a loved one to a pedestrian accident in Orange County, you have likely been left in a financial hole.
 When you were injured through no fault of your own, you deserve compensation.
 Otherwise, you will be left paying for a mistake that wasn’t yours.
 Thankfully, under California law, those injured through someone else’s negligence have the right to file a personal injury claim.

 These claims allow you to receive money from the liable party to cover your costs from the accident.
 You could receive compensation for: